MaterializeInc/materialize/doc/user/content/overview/what-is-materialize.md

 result set from memory, which should always be faster than computing the answer from scratch.

-## Materialize vs. Other Methodologies
+## Materialize vs. other methodologies

 ### Batch processing